jsbnr/nr-terraform-graphql-json-dashboards/readme.md

 # New Relic Terraform JSON Dashboards
 This example project demontrates how you can use a [Terraform GraphQL provider](https://registry.terraform.io/providers/sullivtr/graphql/latest/docs) to provision New Relic Dashboards from JSON templates.

-Note: This only works with version 2.4.0 of the GraphQL provider.
-Version 2.5.0 adds  feature that is incompatible.
-See [Github issue](https://github.com/sullivtr/terraform-provider-graphql/issues/70).

 ## Installation
 Make sure terraform is installed.
 I recommend [tfenv](https://github.com/tfutils/tfenv) for managing your terraform binaries.